amitxv/PC-Tuning/docs/post-install.md

     fsutil behavior set disabledeletenotify 0
     ```

-## Configure Control Panel

-It is not a bad idea to skim through both the legacy and immersive control panel to ensure nothing is misconfigured.

 ## Message Signaled Interrupts

 [Message signaled interrupts are faster than traditional line-based interrupts and may also resolve the issue of shared interrupts which are often the cause of high interrupt latency and stability](https://repo.zenk-security.com/Linux%20et%20systemes%20d.exploitations/Windows%20Internals%20Part%201_6th%20Edition.pdf).